MaMwWun/MAThesis/README.md

 # Thesis: A flicker in the dark.
 Exploring MEV in the Ethereum Ecosystem </h1>

-A collection of tools to measure and analyze frontrunning attacks on private pools such as [Flashbots](https://docs.flashbots.net).
-My Thesis can be found [here](add github and set to private, and my data is available for download [here](MY GOOGLE DRIVE Will Provide ALL DATA.
+my data is available for download [here](MY GOOGLE DRIVE Will Provide ALL DATA)

-SAME LAYOUT AS THESIS

 **Code**